 What is a Brute Force Attack?

 Let’s start with the basics.
-Essentially, a brute force attack is a technique hackers use to gain access to your website (WordPress) by guessing the password for your administrator account.
+Essentially, a brute force attack is a technique hackers use to gain access to your WordPress website by guessing the password for your administrator account.
+It is regarded as the most basic type of attack, but also the most common.

-There are a variety of ways to compromise your WordPress website: finding a vulnerability in the website’s code, tricking user into revealing their password, or even hijacking a users computer with a key-logger on a target’s computer and stealing the password.
+There are a variety of ways to compromise your WordPress website: finding a vulnerability in the website’s code, tricking your site’s users into revealing their password, or even hijacking a users computer with a key-logger on a target’s computer and stealing the password.

 Since 2018, the FBI estimates over 100,000 businesses have experienced some form of brute force attack that was successful.
 Other estimates suggest that 98% of businesses experience an attempted brute force attack weekly!